Boris Johnson criticizes the `` sick '' welcome for poutine in alaska - ExBulletin

 The former Prime Minister also insisted that the Russian economy was in crisis and argued that war could end by the end of the year.

 You see a 10% reduction in petrol production by Russia, you see fuel shortages, inflation increases, as I say.
-Combine this with failure on the battlefield, Putin's position, and what I would say to President Trump, and sometimes I communicate this is Putin's position is much, much weaker than people think, I probably think weaker than Putin advisers say. “”
+Add to that with a failure on the battlefield, Putin's position, and what I would say to President Trump, and sometimes I communicate this is that Putin's position is much, much weaker than people think, I probably think weaker than Putin advisers say, “he added.

-- The Estonian Minister of Defense, Hanno Pevkur, thinks that the American administration is now less optimistic about Russia.
+Estonian Minister of Defense Hanno Pevkur thinks that the US administration is Now less optimistic about Russia.

-- French President Emmanuel Macron said Trump could not ignore him if Putin continues to avoid meeting Ukrainian President Volodymyr Zelenskyy despite his agreement at the Alaska summit.
+French president Emmanuel Macron said Trump cannot ignore it If Putin continues to avoid meeting the Ukrainian president Volodymyr Zelenskyy despite his acceptance at the Alaska summit.

+If you notice an error, select the required text and press CTRL + Enter it to report it to the publishers.

 |